quicwg/base-drafts/draft-ietf-quic-transport.md

 parameters extension.
 An endpoint SHOULD treat receipt of duplicate transport parameters as a connection error of type TRANSPORT_PARAMETER_ERROR.

-A server MUST include the original_connection_id transport parameter ({{transport-parameter-definitions}}) if it sent a Retry packet to enable validation of the Retry, as described in {{packet-retry}}.
+A server MUST include the original_destination_connection_id transport parameter ({{transport-parameter-definitions}}) if it sent a Retry packet to enable validation of the Retry, as described in {{packet-retry}}.